 How to choose the Best Conditioner for Leather in 5 Steps

 Many people are thrown by this — after all, leather and water don’t get along, and water (including rain) can do serious damage to your leather.
-But leather is also a porous, natural material, and it needs to breathe – sealing the leather’s pores with a waterproofer not only prevents that from happening, it also prevents you from conditioning again, at least until that waterproof layer gets worn off.
-We highly recommend avoiding products designed to waterproof the outside of the leather, and instead choosing products that are water repellent, while still allowing the leather to breathe.
+But leather is also a porous, natural material, and it needs to breathe.
+Sealing the leather’s pores with a waterproofer not only prevents that from happening, it also prevents you from conditioning again, at least until that waterproof layer gets worn off.
+We highly recommend avoiding products designed to waterproof the outside of the leather.
+The best leather conditioners are water repellent, which allows the leather to breathe.

 This one sounds pretty silly, since you’re applying the leather conditioner to an animal product.
 But the best leather conditioners don’t contain any food or animal ingredients — no mink oil, no neatsfoot oil, no olive oil.
 Why?
-Because these rot and oxidize in the leather over time, which can cause the leather to rot, crack and smell bad.
+Because these rot and oxidize in the leather over time, which can cause the leather to crack and smell bad.
 That’s not what you want.